Politics of British Columbia: 2010s

-In 2017 election, the BC NDP campaigned on the promise to hold a referendum on switching to a electoral system of proportional representation.
-A referendum was held in the subsequent year with two questions on the ballot.
-The first question was a binary choice between the current first past the post electoral system and a proportional representation electoral system.
+In 2017 election, the BC NDP campaigned on the promise to hold a referendum on switching to an electoral system of proportional representation.
+In 2018, a referendum was held with two questions on the ballot.
+The first question was a binary choice of maintaining the existing first-past-the-post electoral system or moving to a proportional representation electoral system.
 The second question asked citizens to rank three specific types of proportional representation: dual-member proportional representation, mixed-member proportional representation, and rural–urban proportional representation.
-(Ironically, this second question used a ranked ballot to determine the preferred method of proportional representation.)
-If a majority of citizens preferred proportional representation over first past the post, this second question would determine which specific type of proportional representation the province would adopt.
-In the end, the second question was moot as voters decicively chose the familiar first past the post system (61.3%) over the unfamiliar proportional representation (38.7%).
+If a majority of citizens preferred proportional representation over first-past-the-post, this second question would determine which specific type of proportional representation the province would adopt.
+In the end, the second question was moot as voters chose the first-past-the-post system (61.3%) over proportional representation (38.7%).
 After the results of the referendum were released (and even during the referendum campaign), critics suggested that a major reason that proportional representation was defeated was the complexity of the second ballot question.
-Although the general public was knowledgeable enough to understand the difference between first past the post and proportional representation, the subtle and numerous differences between dual-member proportional representation, mixed-member proportional representation, and rural–urban proportional representation were less easy to understand, motivating voters to stick with the electoral system.
+Although the general public was knowledgeable enough to understand the difference between first-past-the-post and proportional representation, the subtle and numerous differences between dual-member proportional representation, mixed-member proportional representation, and rural–urban proportional representation were less easy to understand, motivating voters to vote to retain the existing electoral system.